openzipkin/brave/instrumentation/jms/README.md

 }
 ```

+## Compatibility issues

+* There are known issues with ActiveMQ Client versions <= `5.15.11` when using `BytesMessage`: <https://github.com/openzipkin/brave/issues/967>.
+ActiveMQ has [fixed this issue](https://issues.apache.org/jira/browse/AMQ-7291) and following versions should work when using `BytesMessage`.

 ## Troubleshooting
 If you have problems with a JMS provider, such as broken traces, please capture the "FINE" output of
 the Java logger: `brave.jms.JmsTracing` and ask on [gitter](https://gitter.im/openzipkin/zipkin).